An algebraic approach to Harder-Narasimhan filtrations: Introduction

-Even if these categories can be defined for every chain of torsion classes, one needs to put some mild assumptions on them in order to have the desired properties on the set of categories $\P_\eta$.
-We denote by $\CT(\A)$ the set of all chains of torsion classes satisfying the needed assumptions.
-See Definition\;\ref{def:CT(A)} for details.
+Given a chain of torsion classes $\eta$, for each $t\in[0,1]$, we define a subcategory $\P_\eta(t)$ of $\eta$-quasisemistable objects of phase $t$.
+We denote $\P_\eta$ the set $\{\P_\eta(t) \colon t\in [0,1]\}$.
+For the full definition of quasisemistable objects please see Definition~\ref{def:quasisemistables}.
+Even if these categories can be defined for every chain of torsion classes, one needs to put some mild assumptions on them for $\P_\eta$ to be well-behaved.
+We denote by $\CT(\A)$ the set of all chains of torsion classes satisfying the needed assumptions, see Definition\;\ref{def:CT(A)} for details.
 In our first result we show that every chain of torsion classes $\eta \in \CT(\A)$ induces a Harder-Narasimhan filtration on every non-zero object $M$ of\;$\A$.